 Set specific, measurable, achievable, realistic and timely (SMART) goals that require you to stretch a little, but keep in mind that it can take time to develop the habits you want to have.
 It's easy to underestimate certain expenses, even if you have information to back up your assumptions.
 Make adjustments based on the reality of your budget as you get used to the process.

-Tracking your income and setting goals for how you want to spend your money is one thing, but it won't do much good if you don't keep track of your spending.
+Tracking your income and setting goals for how you want to spend your money are important, but they won't do much good if you don't keep track of your spending.

-Consider using budgeting software such as Mint or You Need a Budget to aid in the process.
-These programs link up with your financial accounts and can import your income and transactions into one place, making it easier to track and categorize each expense.
+Consider using budgeting software such as You Need a Budget to aid in the process.
+Many of the best budgeting apps link to your financial accounts and can import your income and transactions into one place, making it easier to track and categorize each expense.

 In addition to the added accountability, tracking your spending can help you test your assumptions and goals and give you an idea of how to adjust them in future months.